-Adds processes for particles.

-process (string) - name of the process to be assigned.

-ordAtRestDoIt, ordAlongSteptDoIt, ordPostStepDoIt (int) - priority switches.
+Adds processes for particles. particle (string) - name of the particle to which a process is applied. process (string) - name of the process to be assigned. ordAtRestDoIt, ordAlongSteptDoIt, ordPostStepDoIt (int) - priority switches.
 See the file musrPhysicsList.cc for the list of defined processes (e.g. G4eMultipleScattering, G4eIonisation, ...) and Geant4 manual for the detail description of the processes.